 I updated the PDP Buy area and the placement of the elements within in it to optimize the hierarchy of the information and interactions within the component considering the mobile viewport height.

 I am particularly proud of my concept for product comparison.
 I had initially thought this component might align with the branded product experience and it was almost shot down by our strategist, but over time the component gained popularity and grew into quite a robust and useful addition to the template.
 As an added bonus, we were able to present the component as correlative to that which exists on Amazon’s PDPs.
 Amazon owns Zappos.

 I created some zoning and requirements notes for mobile and desktop for the Product Information Area to support the updated Product Information section.
 I used what I had learned from my initial PDP audit to make sure that we were designing for all of the known Product Information variations.

 I decided to dive a little deeper into the design based on the Baymard recommendation that sometimes a horizontal filter solution could perform better than a vertical left-aligned filter row.
 As a user myself, working with the left-aligned filter row is tedious and oftentimes you have to repeat the work of scrolling up and down in order to see the filter list and the adjustments in the product list.

 Baymard’s observations noted users were generally blind to the presence of the left-oriented filter rail and assumed that the sort dropdown at the top of product lists was in fact the filter and interacted with it instead.
 They completely ignored filter set on the left side of the screen.
 With this in mind, I set about challenging the status quo and designed an alternative Horizontal Bar.

-Unfortunately, I was removed from this project before its completion but am happy to see some of our updates live on Zappos.com
+Unfortunately, I was moved to another project before this one was completedbut am happy to see some of our updates live on Zappos.com

 Click here to view more information about this project in the write up in Figma!